Adult teeth are meant to last a lifetime. However, if a tooth gets badly damaged or decayed, it may need to be removed for health reasons.

 Humana can help with tooth extraction

 If you need to get a tooth pulled, Humana can help.
 We offer a broad range of dental plans with varying levels of coverage, many with affordable monthly premiums.
 Some of our plans also feature no waiting periods, which means you could get covered in about 5 days.
-To see plans and prices in your area, check out our Humana dental insurance page.
+To explore plans and prices in your area, check out our Humana dental page.

 Related articles